What Is Vivitrol?

-At Landmark, we encourage Opiate users to take Vivitrol post-discharge, as we believe Vivitrol significantly reduces the chance of relapse, and while Suboxone and Methadone can replace one addiction with another, Vivitrol is non-addictive, allowing the patient to live a life that is truly substance free.
-We even set patients up for their first Vivitrol appointment and ensure follow up during our regularly scheduled Alumni calls.
+At Landmark, we encourage opioid users to take Vivitrol post-discharge, as we believe Vivitrol significantly reduces the chance of relapse.
+While Suboxone and Methadone can merely replace one addiction with another, the non-addictive nature of Vivitrol allows the patient to live a life that is truly substance free.
+At Landmark, we set patients up for their first Vivitrol appointment and ensure follow ups during our regularly scheduled Alumni calls.

 HOW DOES VIVITROL WORK?

 Vivitrol, like all forms of naltrexone, works by blocking the opioid receptors within the brain.
 The medicine binds to these receptors like glue and remains on them, ensuring that no high is attainable from taking another opioid.

 In contrast to other medications such as Methadone and Buprenorphine, Vivitrol produces no euphoria or high from using.
 The drug is administered in only one dose, 380 mg, and must be administered by a clinical professional.
 The shot is taken once a month, and acts on extended release over that period, continually delivering medication.

 Before taking the drug, the patient must be opioid-free for a minimum of 7-10 days, which is why Vivitrol is normally administered after the detoxification process.
 The concentrations slowly decline over the course of the month until another shot is needed to continue blocking the opioid receptors.

 Unlike Methadone, Vivitrol is not a controlled substance, meaning it can’t be abused and there is no black market for it.
 It wasn’t until researchers created an injectable, long-acting version that clinical studies showed the drug’s promise in treating opioid dependence.

 However, this drug can be dangerous if patients still attempt to get high on opioids or consume alcohol, as it can lead to overindulgence in order to try and attain a high, which could result in overdose.